chris-official/chatbot/README.md

 4. **Theme Switch**: The theme switch button in the top right corner allows users to switch between light and dark mode.

 > [!NOTE]
-> The Prompt Examples and Weather Information columns are hidden on mobile devices to provide a better user experience.
+> The Prompt Examples and Weather Information columns are hidden on mobile devices to provide a better user experience
+> on smaller screens.

 ## Example